-I am a Postdoctoral Researcher in the Department of Religious Studies at the University of California, Santa Barbara.
+I am Associate Director of the Walter H. Capps Center for the Study of Ethics, Religion, and Public Life at the University of California, Santa Barbara.
 I earned a Ph.D. in Religious Studies from UCSB in 2018.

 I officiate weddings through My Generation Weddings, which offers non-denominational, mixed-faith, spiritual, and secular ceremonies in traditional or modern styles.
 My expertise about contemporary wedding rituals and personalized ceremonies has been featured in the New York Times and Washington Post.